rschristopher/rschristopher.github.io/src/criticisms/cantillon.md

  beyond fractional reserve.

 Ultimately, Bitcoin presents
+ all of humanity,
- the entirety of global civilization with a game that's there's to lose.
+ the entirety of global civilization, with a game that's ours to lose.